-Anyone who first encountered the representatives of this breed, feel a double feeling - horror and admiration.
-And indeed, nature has not deprived the dogs from Tibet - neither appearance, nor intellect, nor working qualities.
-Some giants of other breeds , despite their formidable appearance, are very peaceful and complaisant.
-How are things with Tibetans?
+Everyone who first encounters representatives of this breed feels a double feeling - horror and admiration.
+And indeed, nature has not cheated the dogs from Tibet - neither by appearance, nor by intelligence, nor by working qualities.
+Some giants of other breeds , despite their formidable appearance, turn out to be very peaceful and accommodating.
+How are things with the Tibetans?

 - Происхождение породы 1.
 Origin of the breed

 - Описание породы тибетский мастиф 2.
 Description of the Tibetan Mastiff breed

 - Характер тибетцев 3.
 The nature of the Tibetans

 - Особенности обучения и воспитания 4.
 Features of training and education